Star Trek DS9 - Season 1 - Episode 01

 - O'Brien and Sisko discussing the poor state of the station.

-- O'Brien asking Sisko if he had ever served with Bajorn women.
+- O'Brien asking Sisko if he had ever served with Bajoran women.
 O'Brien remembered how feisty Ro Laren could get. ;)

 - Kira's adversarial first meeting with Sisko.